Florida Hospital: Charity giving

-On November 11, 2014, Florida Hospital announced that it would spend $6 million in three years in fight homelessness in central Florida.
+On November 11, 2014, Florida Hospital announced that it would spend $6 million in three years to fight homelessness in central Florida.

+Pledge

+On February 22, 2016, Florida Hospital pledged $1.5 million to the University of Central Florida, to help it have a 165000 sqfoot, $60 million academic services building constructed for a new campus that it was planning in downtown Orlando.

 Partnerships and sponsorships

 Walt Disney World

 On February 2, 2018, Walt Disney World chose Florida Hospital and Orlando Health to offer health insurance for the majority of their 70,000 employees.
-By doing this they are cutting out the middle man.
-Cigna will offer health insurance for employees outside of the service areas of the hospital networks.
+While Cigna would offer health insurance for employees outside of the service areas of the hospital networks.

 Sports

-In 1989, Florida Hospital became the official health care partner of the Orlando Magic.
+In 1989, Florida Hospital became the Official Healthcare Partner of the Orlando Magic.
 It was renewed in 2017.

-In 2011, it was announced that the Florida Hospital would be the sponsor and official health and wellness partner of the Tampa Bay Lightning, their sponsorship was extended in 2014 and 2017.
+In 2011, it was announced that the Florida Hospital would be the Official Health and Wellness Partner of the Tampa Bay Lightning; their sponsorship was extended in 2014 and 2017.

-In 2012, it was announced that Florida Hospital would the exclusive hospital of the Tampa Bay Buccaneers under a sponsorship agreement.
+In 2012, it was announced that Florida Hospital would be the Exclusive Hospital of the Tampa Bay Buccaneers under a sponsorship agreement.

 On August 27, 2018, Florida Hospital signed a naming rights deal with the Tampa Bay Buccaneers.
-For ten years the training facility of the Tampa Bay Buccaneers will be known as the AdventHealth Training Center.
+For ten years, the training facility of the Tampa Bay Buccaneers will be known as the AdventHealth Training Center.
 Florida Hospital and the Tampa Bay Buccaneers have made a series of educational health and wellness videos.

+On October 30, 2014, it was announced that Florida Hospital had signed a 12 year-year partnership, and would become the Official Healthcare Partner of Daytona International Speedway replacing Halifax Health.

+Halifax Health had been a partner with Daytona International Speedway since February 9, 2011.

-On October 30, 2014, it was announced that Florida Hospital would become the official healthcare partner of Daytona International Speedway, replacing Halifax Health which the racetrack had not renewed its contract with.
-On January 1, 2015, Florida Hospital officially became the sponsor of Daytona International Speedway and during the Daytona 500 it operated the racetracks care center and ambulances.
-On October 8, 2018, Florida Hospital was announced the sponsor of Speedweeks.
+Also on October 30, it was announced that Florida Hospital had become the second founding partner of Daytona Rising, the first founding member was Toyota.

+On January 1, 2015, Florida Hospital became the sponsor of Daytona International Speedway, and during the Daytona 500, it operated the racetrack's care center and ambulances.
+On October 8, 2018, Florida Hospital was announced as the sponsor of Speedweeks.